kristengastauer/image-detection/README.md

 # image-detection
-API that processes provided images for objects and returns the image(s)
+API that processes provided images for objects and returns the image(s) metadata

 # API Specification